 This rattlesnake lives in the eastern half of the state especially, not the wooded western half.
 You can find them from Yakima up to the Colville National Forest in the northwest.
 Beyond that, you can find them north of Vancouver up to Kamloops in Canada.

 There are several subspecies of this snake.
-The subspecies that lives in Washington is Crotelus oreganus oreganus, the Northern Pacific rattlesnake.
+The subspecies that live in Washington is the Crotelus oreganus oreganus, the Northern Pacific rattlesnake.

 There’s a large population of timber rattlesnakes all along the wooded Appalachian Mountains.
 There are plenty around Charleston.

 One of the few venomous snakes you’ll find in Wisconsin is the timber rattlesnake.
 They live along the Mississippi—so, most of the western half of the state.
 They also live in the area around Madison.

 There are eastern massasaugas, too, although not as many as there used to be.
 These snakes live all along the border with Illinois and Iowa.
 The extent of their range is roughly from Milwaukee to La Crosse and Eau Claire.

 There are only two venomous snakes found in Wyoming.
 One is the midget-faded rattlesnake, which is a subspecies of the Western rattlesnake, Crotalus oreganus.
 You can find them around the Flaming Gorge National Recreation Area, and as far north as Rock Springs.